grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 | 2019-01-01 00:00:00 | below | 29    |
 | 2020-01-01 00:00:00 | above | 22    |

 This transformation allows you to flexibly adapt your data types, ensuring compatibility and consistency in your visualizations.
-Experiment with different field type conversions to suit your specific data requirements.

 ### Extract fields